WikibaseSolutions/TimedNotify/README.md

 notifications are therefore only calculated approximately once every `1/$wgPegaNotifyRunRate` requests.
 Thus, if you set your run rate to `0.01`, the *probability* of running the notifications is 1 in 100 for every request.
+Setting this to a lower number will increase performance, as the notifications have to be calculated less often, but it will decrease the timeliness of the notifications.
+That is, notifications may arrive later than expected.
+It is recommended to keep this value between `0.01` (`1/100`) and `0.5` (`1/2`), depending on the size of your wiki.
+For smaller wiki's, this value should be greater than for large wiki's.

 It should be a number between `0` and `1`.
 The default value is `0.05` (`1/20`).